amaranth-lang/amaranth/docs/lang.rst

 Logical operators
 -----------------

 Unlike the arithmetic or bitwise operators, it is not possible to change the behavior of the Python logical operators ``not``, ``and``, and ``or``.
-Due to that, logical expressions in nMigen are written using bitwise operations on boolean (1-bit unsigned) values, with explicit boolean conversions added where necessary.
+Due to that, logical expressions in Amaranth are written using bitwise operations on boolean (1-bit unsigned) values, with explicit boolean conversions added where necessary.

-The following table lists the Python logical expressions and their nMigen equivalents:
+The following table lists the Python logical expressions and their Amaranth equivalents:

 ================= ====================================
-Python expression nMigen expression (any operands)
+Python expression Amaranth expression (any operands)
 ================= ====================================
 ``not a``         ``~(a).bool()``
 ``a and b``       ``(a).bool() & (b).bool()``